edx/frontend-i18n/README.rst

 **handleRtl()**

-If the current locale is an RTL language, applies the RTL stylesheet and adds a "dir=rtl" attribute to the html tag.
+If the current locale is an RTL language, adds a "dir=rtl" attribute to the html tag.

 Passthrough components from `react-intl <https://github.com/formatjs/react-intl/wiki/Components>`_.